scrapinghub/portia/README.md

 Deploying a Project
 -------------------

 Portia projects can be deployed using [Scrapyd](http://scrapyd.readthedocs.org/en/latest).
 You can deploy a Portia project by going into ``slyd/data/projects/PROJECT_NAME`` and adding your target to ``scrapy.cfg``.
-You can then run ``scrapy-deploy`` to deploy your project using the default deploy target, or specify a target and project using the following:
+You can then run ``scrapyd-deploy`` to deploy your project using the default deploy target, or specify a target and project using the following:

-    scrapy-deploy SCRAPY_TARGET -p PROJECT_NAME
+    scrapyd-deploy your_scrapyd_target -p project_name

+and then schedule your spider with:

+    curl http://your_scrapyd_host:6800/schedule.json -d project=your_project_name -d spider=your_spider_name